See by:open filter

 Before becoming an attorney, Ted was a software engineer at several technology companies in the Bay Area.
 Ted has significant experience building complex systems across a wide range of system architectures and technical stacks, allowing him to quickly learn new technologies.
 With his expertise in software systems, Ted's practice also focuses on privacy and cybersecurity matters.

-Christine is dedicated to providing her clients with comprehensive, excellent legal advice combined with a deep understanding of the economics of the deal and actual business needs.
-Her long-standing transaction experience and deep market insights are huge assets, in particular in high-end cross-border transactions.
+Christine is dedicated to help her clients in achieving the financings that best meet their business needs and provide flexibility for future developments.
+Christine provides her clients with comprehensive legal advice combined with a deep understanding of the economics of the deal and actual needs.
+Clients benefit from her long-standing transaction experience and deep market insights.

 Her clients mainly include large private equity firms as well as their portfolio companies from various industries.